Our strategy papers are regularly published in leading strategy and management journals.

 What influences your strategic decisions?
 Of all the things you could learn about strategy, what theories and models do you really need to know?
 Are they sufficient?
 If they worked in your last organisation, will they work now?
 Cliff Bowman reviews strategy prescriptions of the last 30 years and identifies their shortcomings, arguing that there can be no substitute for thought and solutions unique to individual business scenarios.

-We argue that "value" has a different meaning for different stakeholders and that if the firm operates in line with investor interests, it acts as both customer and supplier and it motivations will reflect these roles.
+We argue that “value” has a different meaning for different stakeholders and that if the firm operates in line with investor interests, it acts as both customer and supplier and it’s motivations will reflect these roles.
 We propose that 5 separate types of activity can be discerned that directly impact on value creation, maintenance, and loss.

 We concentrate on the issue of value creation from corporate centres and ask how the centre can possess or provide resources.
 We propose six distinct modes of resource creation and discuss the dynamic capabilities that corporate centres must possess to avoid destroying shareholder value.

-Describes the experience of 40 strategy workshops conducted with top teams of a variety of businesses.
+Describes the experience of 40 strategy workshops conducted with top teams from a variety of businesses.
 We present and discuss four outcomes from the workshop process: impoverished strategy, consultants strategy, blinkered strategy, and workshop strategy.
 The importance of entering the “zone of uncomfortable debate” is highlighted and techniques to explore shared assumptions are presented.

 Drawing on recent resource-based management theory, we review insights into the sources of advantage for the firm.
 We develop and advocate a diagnostic process to produce unique configurations of resource and resource creation processes that reflect both the firm’s history and future environment.